-- B2 The Authority is responsible for approving the policy framework and budget.
-The policy framework comprises the following plans and strategies: - I. Corporate financial plan. - II.
-Capital programme. - III.
-Treasury management policy statement. - B3 The Authority is also responsible for approving procedures for agreeing variations to approved budgets, plans and strategies forming the policy framework and for determining the circumstances in which a decision will be deemed to be contrary to the budget or policy framework.
-Decisions should be referred to the Authority by the Monitoring Officer. - B4 The Authority is responsible for setting the level at which officers may reallocate budget funds from one service to another.
+- B2 The policy framework comprises the following plans and strategies: - I. Corporate Financial Plan (a five year Medium Term Financial Plan, MTFP) and Annual Budget. - II.
+A five year Capital Programme. - III.
+Treasury Management Strategy. - B3 The Authority is also responsible for approving procedures for agreeing variations to approved budgets, plans and strategies forming the policy framework and for determining the circumstances in which a decision will be deemed to be contrary to the budget or policy framework.
+These decisions should be referred to the Authority by the Monitoring Officer. - B4 The Authority is responsible for setting the level at which officers may reallocate budget funds from one service to another.
 SLT officers are responsible for taking in-year decisions on resources and priorities in order to deliver the budget policy framework within the financial limits set by the Authority.